devops329/devops/instruction/uiTesting/uiTesting.md

 The various test frameworks provide different methods for writing tests.
 This can be customer scripting language, visual interactions, or using common programming languages such as JavaScript or C#.
 The chose of the language has a significant impact on the performance, capability, and ease of the framework.

-Here is an example test written in JavaScript for the PlayWright framework.
+Here is an example test written in JavaScript for the Playwright framework.

 ```js
 import { test, expect } from '@playwright/test';